SublimeText/LaTeXTools/README.markdown

 *Latest revision:* v3.6.1 (2016-01-01).

 *Headline features*: More standard Default / User settings files.
 In practice this means that *less* user intervention is needed when the plugin is installed, or when new features are added.
 If you do not have a settings file in your `User` directory, select the `Settings - User` entry in the `Preferences | Package Settings| LaTeXTools` submenu, and a default one will be created for you to adapt as needed.
 (If you do have a settings file, the same menu entry will open it in a new tab.)
-See the [Settings section](settings) for details.
+See the [Settings section][settings] for details.

 **NEW!** Beginning December 2015, **Ian Bacher** has joined as maintainer / developer of the LaTeXTools plugin.
 Ian has contributed lots of incredible code, and I am delighted to have him on board. --- *Marciano*.